-The Department of Sociology at the University at Buffalo, SUNY, invites applications for a tenure track assistant professor position beginning in the Fall 2019 term.
-The Department prefers candidates with active research programs in criminology that complement existing Department strengths in the life course, family, urban sociology, health, social inequalities, work and organizations, or the environment.
-The successful candidate will be expected to expand the undergraduate and graduate curricula in areas within sociology that are associated with criminology and will be enthusiastic about mentoring graduate students.
+The Department of Sociology at the University at Buffalo, SUNY, invites applications for a tenure-track assistant professor position beginning in the Fall 2020 term.
+The Department prefers scholars whose research focuses on health and/or family and the life course.
+The successful candidate will expand the instructional curriculum, teach undergraduate and advanced graduate statistics courses, and enthusiastically mentor graduate students.
 Faculty are expected to maintain an active research agenda and to provide service to the Department, University, and the discipline.
 Applicants must show strong potential for publications, and if working in a fundable area of scholarship, for external grant funding.
 Scholars of color are strongly encouraged to apply.

 The Department of Sociology has a research-active faculty, approximately 60 Master’s and PhD students, and requires a 2/2 teaching load.
-Cross-disciplinary research opportunities are facilitated by close ties with faculty in the Schools of Law, Public Health, Management, Nursing, Architecture and Planning, Engineering, and Social Work.
-Interdisciplinary research units such as the Baldy Center for Law and Social Policy and RENEW, offer additional opportunities for research collaborations.
+Close ties with faculty in the Schools of Law, Public Health, Management, Nursing, Architecture and Planning, Engineering, and Social Work facilitate cross-disciplinary research.
+Interdisciplinary campus entities, such as the Baldy Center for Law and Social Policy and the Research and Education in eNergy, Environment, and Water Institute (RENEW), offer additional opportunities for research collaborations.
 The University at Buffalo is a member of the American Association of Universities and has approximately 20,000 undergraduate and 10,000 graduate and professional students.